percona/everest-doc/docs/db_provision.md

     ![!image](images/everest_db_scaling.png)

 9. Click **Continue**.
-The **Advanced Configurations** screen will be displayed.
+The **Advanced Configurations** page will be displayed.

-10. On the **Advanced Configurations** screen, you can enable external access and database engine parameters by turning the toggle button on.
+10. On the **Advanced Configurations** page, you can enable external access and database engine parameters by turning the toggle button on.

     ![!image](images/enable_advanced_config.png)